 This next series of photos date from February and April of 2004.

 At this point the former Milwaukee Road Southwestern Line passes from Wisconsin into Illinois, and outside the coverage area of this website.
 The Southwestern Line continued straight towards the yard, while the UP swings off the Southwestern Line back onto UP (C&NW) rails at South Beloit.
 Today the Illinois & Chicago Eastern (IC&E) uses the track from Rockford up to Beloit to reach the former Southwestern Line segment still in use, as well as UP trains.

 Thanks to Jerry Pyfer, a former Milwaukee Road employee of the Southwestern Line from 1971-78, for corrections and additional information.

-Looking north across the former Southwestern Line tracks now operated by the I&CE in downtown Beloit.
+Looking north across the former Southwestern Line tracks now operated by CP Rail (with UP trackage rights) once again since they reacquired the former I&CE.
+Downtown Beloit.
 South Beloit is just a short walk to the south on the Illinois side.